moonline/UW.Olivos-Roche/Paper.rst

 Frequencies
 ~~~~~~~~~~~

 All buslines (common & express) have frequencies between 6 and one services per hour.
-But often buses get delayed by rail barriers, congestion or amiss parked cars.
+Frequently, buses get delayed by rail barriers, congestion or amiss parked cars.
 So it may happen, that people need to wait 20 minutes and then two buses arrive in tandem.

 Fares